Fight Against Blindness was founded and registered with the Charity Commission in 2008. All trustees including the chairman are unpaid.

 Coping with the prospect of progressive (and often aggressive) visual deterioration is challenging and sight loss impacts on the life choices that children and families have to make, including education, leisure activities, choice of career and place of residence.

-The Psychological Service provided by FAB and based within NHS paediatric eye clinics aims to help families manage the additional demands a visual impairment presents.
+The Psychological Service provided by FAB and based within hospital paediatric eye clinics aims to help families manage the additional demands a visual impairment presents.
 The clinical psychologists work with families to assess emotional well-

 Team FAB -